lasso-js/lasso/README.md

 A plugin can be used to change how the optimizer operates.
 This includes the following:

-* Register a custom dependency type to enable
+* Register a custom dependency to support dependencies that compile to JS or CSS
     * Examples:
         * Register a dependency handler for "less" files to compiles Less to CSS
         * Register a dependency handler for "rhtml" files to compiles Raptor Template files to JS
 * Register a custom bundle writer
     * Examples:
-        * Upload bundles to a resource server instead of writing them to disk
+        * Upload bundles to a resource server that backs a CDN instead of writing them to disk
 * Register output transforms
     * Examples:
         * Add an output transform to minify JavaScript code
         * Add an output transform to minify CSS code
+        * Add an output transform to remove `console.log` from JS code
+        * Add an output transform to resolve image URLs in CSS files
 * Configure the optimizer
     * Examples:
         * Allow a plugin to automatically configure the optimizer for production usage